 Currently, Alexis serves as the Lead Youth Facilitator for the “Sharing Youths’ Stories of COVID-19” study with Bishop’s University, SCC, and Brock University, funded by the Canadian Institutes of Health Research (CIHR), focusing on the impacts of the COVID-19 pandemic on the physical and mental health of marginalized micro-populations of youth, as well as the ways in which youth-serving programs adapted to the pandemic.
 She recently travelled to Prince Edward Island to conduct her first in-person research data collection session with youth living in a rural community.

-As a Youth Accessibility Leader through the Enabling Accessibility Fund with the Government of Canada, she successfully created a project and lead a grant application that was completed in August 2020 to install ultraviolet light-blocking film on the windows of the G.H.
-Dawe Pool in Red Deer to make the pool accessible to those living with sun sensitivity disorders.
+As a Youth Accessibility Leader through the Enabling Accessibility Fund with the Government of Canada, she successfully created a project and led a grant application that was completed in August 2020 to install ultraviolet light-blocking film on the windows of the G.H.
+Dawe Pool in Red Deer to make the pool more accessible to those living with sun sensitivity disorders.
+For her efforts, Alexis was named the Alberta Student recipient of the Rick Hansen Foundation School Program 2021 Difference Maker of the Year Award.
 One fun fact is that Alexis has visited all 3 northern territories, enjoying camping under the midnight sun in the Yukon, dogsledding and Northern Light viewing in the Northwest Territories, and visiting the Arctic Ocean above the arctic circle in Nunavut.